 The Library of Congress Archive of Recorded Poetry and Literature contains recordings of the world’s most celebrated poets reading from their work, including Elizabeth Bishop, Gwendolyn Brooks, Sandra Cisneros, Robert Frost, and Alice Walker.

-The “Poetry of America” initiative follows two tracks: “Poetry of American Identity” and “Poetry of American History.”
-The selected essays, interviews, field recordings, and commentary show how poetry can help students think about such essential aspects of the American experience as immigration and migration, work and industry, social change, and peace and war.
+The “Poetry of America” initiative includes selected essays, interviews, field recordings, and commentary that can help students think about such essential aspects of the American experience as immigration and migration, work and industry, social change, and peace and war.

 The Library of Congress’s U.S. Poet Laureate Consultants encourage greater national interest in the reading and writing of poetry, with several of their recent projects featured online.
-Student writers may contribute to current U.S. Poet Laureate Juan Felipe Herrera’s project La Casa de Colores.
+Current Poet Laureate Joy Harjo, of the Muscogee Creek Nation, is the first Native American writer to hold the position, and the Library of Congress offers a web guide to her work.
+Student writers contributed to former U.S. Poet Laureate Juan Felipe Herrera’s project La Casa de Colores.
 Former U.S. Poet Laureate Billy Collins’s Poetry 180 features poems specifically chosen for high school students, one for each day of school year.

 PBS offers several online, poetry-specific features that complement its renowned public television programming.
 The NewsHour website, including the segment “Where Poetry Lives,” consistently showcases both established and up-and-coming poets whose work speaks to milestones in American history as well as political and cultural issues of the moment.
 “Poetry Everywhere” hosts numerous videos of acclaimed poets reading from their work as well as student-developed, creative animated videos of classic and contemporary poems.